 HOSTNAME must be a string specifying the agent's FQDN for it's host (no spaces allowed).

 PID must be a string specifying the agent's process id (no spaces allowed).

 PLATFORM must be a string specifying the agent's operating system and version (no spaces allowed).

 RUNTIME may be a string specifying the agent's execution runtime environment and version (no spaces allowed).

 Upon receiving this message, the collector will return a string that says

 ok if it is able to receive metrics from your agent.

 After notifying the collector of your agent version, you must authenticate your agent for the project whose metrics you will be submitting.
-You will do this with the authenticate command, which uses your project API key to identify your agent.
+You will do this with the authenticate command, which uses your project token to identify your agent.